fanzhou97/fanzhou97.github.io/_pages/about.md

 My master thesis invovles the effects of post heat treatments on anisotropic mechanical properties of Inconel 718 superalloy manufactured by laser powder bed fusion and laser directed energy deposition.
 I just passed my thesis defense, and I am preparing to get this work published now.

-I received my Bachelor’s degree from SUSTech, in 2019 with my major in Mechanical Engineering.
-During this period, I worked on the design of fuel cell system for drones in Shenzhen Key Laboratory of Hydrogen Energy with [Prof. Haijiang Wang](https://faculty.sustech.edu.cn/wanghj/en/).
+I received my Bachelor’s degree from SUSTech in 2019, majoring in Mechanical Engineering.
+During this period, I worked on the design of fuel cell system for drones in Shenzhen Key Laboratory of Hydrogen Energy supervised by [Prof. Haijiang Wang](https://faculty.sustech.edu.cn/wanghj/en/).

 Please find my [CV](./docs/CV.pdf) here for more about my research projects and background.
 And please feel free to contact me for any questions or opportunities.